Everything you need to know...

 Equipment and facilities

-Most of our teaching is conducted in our two studio theatre space, the Performance Lab.
-These spaces are fully equipped with lighting, sound, special effects, a communications system, changing rooms, a shower, prop, costume and set store, a green room and iMac computers.
-We also have three dedicated recording studios.
+You’ll have practical classes in our state-of-the-art theatre spaces at the Performance Lab.
+These spaces are fully equipped with lighting, sound, special effects, communications systems, changing rooms, shower, props, costume/set store, green room and iMacs.
+You’ll also have access to our digital learning environment and editing facilities at Aspect Court – where we have three dedicated recording studios.

 On this course you work with

 - sound recording booths and audio recording equipment

 - audio and video editing software